 If you or a family member were injured while working at a grocery store, you are likely entitled to workers’ compensation benefits.
 The personal injury attorneys at Rosenfeld Injury Lawyers, LLC can ensure that you receive maximum compensation for all damages associated with injuries in a grocery store.

 Contact the workers’ compensation law firm for more information and a free consultation to discuss your legal rights and options.

 Stock Clerks in Grocery Stores

 The Grocery Store Workers stocking shelves in supermarkets are subject to many hazards daily.
-Common risk factors involving grocery workers include being injured by a falling object or boxes stored on high shelves and the injuries from lifting heavy objects, including crates, boxes, and cartons.
+Common risk factors involving grocery workers include being injured by falling objects or boxes stored on high shelves and injuries from lifting heavy objects, including crates, boxes, and cartons.